This week's community billboard

 BRASSALL:The Church of Jesus Christ of Latter Day Saints, Family History Centre open Tuesday-Friday.
 32015182 or 32015454 for times.

 IPSWICH:Bremer Forum: confidence in public speaking and meeting skills.
-Meets 2nd and 4th Tuesday monthly 6.30-8pm.
+Meets second and fourth Tuesday monthly 6.30-8pm.
 Ipswich Trades Hall, Lorraine 32010241.

 IPSWICH:Miner Chords, A Capella.
 Boys and men of all ages invited to come along and listen or sing at rehearsals every Wednesday, 7pm, at Old Ipswich Courthouse.
 Howard 0431689054 or 33895633.